 - Objections to the Dispute Resolution Panel (DRP) under Section 144C of the Act must be submitted by the 1st of April 2021, rather than the 31st of May 2021 as previously stated.

 - Income-tax returns in relation to notices sent under Section 148 of the Act, with a due date of April 1, 2021, or later, must be submitted by May 31, 2021.

-- The filing of a belated return under section (4) and a revised return under section (5) of the Act for the Assessment Year 2020-21, which was due on or before March 31, 2021, can now be done on or before May 31, 2021.
+- The filing of a belated return under section (4) and a revised return under section (5) of the Act for the Assessment Year 2020-21, had a deadline of on or before Instead of March 31, 2021, it can now be finished on or before May 31, 2021.